-1.0 Introduction to the SDP3B FlashDisk
+1. Introduction to the SDP3B FlashDisk

-The SanDisk SDP3B FlashDisk products provide high capacity solid state flash memory that electrically complies with the Personal Computer Memory Card International Association ATA (PC Card ATA) standard.
+The SanDisk SDP3B FlashDisk products provide high capacity solid state flash me mory that electrically complies with the Personal Computer Memory Card International Association ATA (PC Card ATA) standard.
 (In Japan, the applicable standards group is JEIDA.)
 The SDP3B FlashDisk also supports a True IDE Mode that is electrically compatible with an IDE disk drive.
-SDP3B FlashDisks provide up to 1.2 gigabytes (GB) of formatted storage capacity in a Type II form factor.
+SDP3B FlashDisks provide up to 2.0 gigabytes (GB) of formatted storage capacity in a Type II form factor.
 The host system can support as many cards as there are Type II or III PCMCIA slots.
-With the introduction of 256 Mbit Flash Technology into SanDisk SDP3B products, there has been a design change to the FlashDisk architecture to improve endurance (which is the number of times a flash memory cell/sector can be erased or programmed).